 Generally, we ask for a minimum undergraduate GPA of 3.0.
 Our average GPA is usually around a 3.5.

 (Applicable only to international students without a four-year undergraduate or graduate degree earned at an educational institution in the United States.)
 International students must have a minimum TOEFL score of 105 on the IBT version.
 If the IELTS is taken in lieu of the TOEFL exam, a minimum score of 7.5 is required on the exam.
 Exam scores must be no more than two years old.

-For more information about MHR tuition and fees, please visit our tuition and fees page.
+Get more information about MHR tuition and fees.
 Through a program called the Academic Common Market, students who claim residency in the following states qualify for in-state tuition rates:

 There are assistantships available to students that can be awarded, these are committee decided.
 You may also apply for work grants in August.
 While a few of these are teaching assistantships, many are assisting the faculty and staff in various areas or current research projects.
 The assistantships and work grants work similar to a job and can pay $1,250 to $2,500 per semester.
 Many of our students either work on campus in this fashion or off campus in a part-time job.

 Yes.
 Currently graduate students may borrow from several student loan programs.
 These programs are constantly changing.
 For specific program requirements and application materials, contact the Office of Student Financial Aid and Scholarships at 803-777-8134 or firstname.lastname@example.org.

 International students generally do not qualify for U.S.-based student loans.